 Revision of Church Electoral Roll - March 2023

 The Church Draw is an important source of income for All Saints Church.
 The money raised makes a much needed contribution towards funding the ongoing general maintenance of the church.

 You can support the church draw by taking out a subscription.
 The price is: £24 per number for the year (£2 per month) and the prizes are: 1st £40, 2nd £20 and 3rd £10.
 Payment can be made by cheque or online.

-The next social (fundraising) event on the church calendar is the Parish Lunch which will be on Sunday 14 Aug 2021; to be held at Yew Tree Barn (by kind permission of John and Lynne Gailey).
-A beautiful setting with a view of Sutton Mandeville badges, it will be the only place to be on that day.
+The last social (fundraising) event on the church calendar was the Parish Lunch held on Sunday 14 Aug 2022 at Keepers Cottage, the only place to be on that day.